 The Lord looked down from heaven on the sons of men, to see if there are any that understand and seek God.

-They have all turned aside, they have altogether become corrupted; there is none that does good, no, not one.
+They have all turned aside, they have altogether become useless; there is none that does good, no, not one.

-Do all the workers of wickedness know nothing?
-They eat up my people as they eat bread and do not call on the Lord.
+Will they learn nothing, those who work wickedness, who eat up my people as they eat bread?
+They do not call on the Lord.

-They were in great fear where no fear was, for the Lord is in the generation of the righteous.
+They were in great fear where there was no fear, for the Lord is in the generation of the righteous.

 The counsel of the poor you treat with contempt, but the Lord is his hope.

-Who shall give out of Sion the salvation of Israel?
+Who shall bring out of Sion the salvation of Israel?
 When the Lord brings back the captivity of his people, Jacob shall rejoice, and Israel shall be glad.

 Glory.
 Both now.
 Alleluia.